Jordan Richard (bowler)

 Jordan Richard-Snodgrass (born December 7, 1995) is a right-handed American professional ten-pin bowler originally from Tecumseh, Michigan who competes on the Professional Women's Bowling Association (PWBA) Tour.
-She has won six PWBA Tour titles to date, including three in the 2023 season that saw her earn the PWBA Player of the Year award.
-Richard has also bowled internationally as a six-time member of Team USA.
+She has won seven PWBA Tour titles to date, including three in the 2023 season that saw her earn the PWBA Player of the Year award.
+Richard also bowls internationally as a seven-time and current member of Team USA.

 Richard is a member of the Roto Grip pro staff.
 She is also sponsored by Turbo grips, 3G shoes and Coolwick Sportswear.

 Amateur career

 In high school, Richard was a three-time Michigan all-state bowler at Tecumseh High School, as well as a two-time Michigan High School Athletic Association (MSHAA) Division II individual champion.

 She began her collegiate career at Central Missouri in the 2014–15 season, and was named both Rookie of the Year and Player of the Year for NTCA Division II/III.
 She transferred to Division I school Arkansas State for her next three college seasons.
 She was a first-team all-American all three seasons (2016, 2017 and 2018) and was named NTCA Division I Player of the Year for the 2017 and 2018 seasons.

 Richard was a member of Junior Team USA in 2016 and won two medals (silver in team and bronze in singles) at the 2016 World Bowling Youth Championships.
 She has been a member of Team USA since 2018.
 Her medal records include: